daviduhden/wifi-menu/README.md

 - **Save Configurations**: Saves network configurations for future use.
 - **Connect to Networks**: Connects to saved or new networks.
 - **Randomize MAC Address**: Optionally randomizes the MAC address for privacy.
+- **Host-based Access Point Mode**: Optionally configure the interface as an access point.

 ## Example